Analytic Torsion on Manifolds with Edges: Construction of the heat kernel

 then we require that

 \end{enumerate} We shall denote the set of all operators which satisfy these conditions by $\Psi^{\ell,p,\calE}_{\eh; \mathrm{evn}}(M)$. \end{defn}

+Moreover, we may define the odd subcalculus $\Psi^{\ell,p,\calE}_{\eh; \mathrm{odd}}(M)$ by requiring the coefficients $\kappa^{\ff}_j$ to be odd in $\w$, if $j$ is even, and vice versa.
+Both the even and odd heat calculus are invariant under even changes of special coordinates, since we specify front face behaviour of all kernel components in exactly the same way.

 There are a few different motivations for this definition.
 First, a straightforward calculation, see \cite[\S 7.1]{Mel-APS} for the computation at $\td$, shows that if $K_A \in \calC^\infty(\wt{M}\times \wt{M} \times [0,\infty))$, then its lift to $M^2_h$ satisfies both conditions i) and ii).
 Second, it is also not hard to check that the initial parametrix $H^{(1)}$ in the construction above can be chosen to satisfy both of these conditions.
-On the other hand, it is not immediately obvious that $\Psi^*_{\eh;\mathrm{evn}}$ is actually a subalgebra, i.e.\ closed under composition.
-The remainder of this section is devoted to a proof of that fact, through the following two propositions.
+On the other hand, it is not immediately obvious that $\Psi^*_{\eh;\mathrm{evn}}$ is actually a subalgebra, i.e.\ closed under composition, which gives substance to the following: \begin{prop}